Absent Light

-Absent Light is the fourth studio album by metalcore band Misery Signals and was released on July 23, 2013.
+Absent Light is the fourth studio album by American-Canadian metalcore band Misery Signals and was released on July 23, 2013.
 The album was produced by guitarists Greg Thomas and Ryan Morgan, a first for the band.
 The album cover was illustrated by Adam Rosenlund.
 This is the band's last album with vocalist Karl Schubach.

 Background

 The band's previous album, Controller was released in 2008.
 The band would tour in support of the album for nearly a year before going on hiatus to focus on other projects.
 Vocalist Karl Schubach formed a solo project called Solace and launched a Kickstarter to help fund the project.
 As part of the funding incentives, Schubach provided vocals on a song by the UK metalcore band The Divided.

 Guitarist Ryan Morgan and bassist Kyle Johnson formed the hardcore punk band Burning Empires with members of Fall Out Boy.
 Rhythm guitarist Stuart Ross and drummer Branden Morgan formed the post-hardcore band Lowtalker with members of Comeback Kid.
 Ross would leave Misery Signals in 2010, becoming the vocalist for UK pop punk band Living with Lions, becoming tired of performing heavy metal.
 Later that year, Johnson would leave Misery Signals as well.

 Following the departure of Ross and Johnson, the remaining members of the band released a statement that Misery Signals had not broken up.
 In early 2012, the band released a cover of the Pink Floyd song "Us and Them" for the video game Homefront.
 The song was released for free download on March 22, 2012.
 The following month, Schubach released a series of tweets that the band was practicing again and working on new material.
 The band launched an Indiegogo campaign to help fund the upcoming album.

 The band released the song "Luminary" on July 3, 2013.